camelot-dev/camelot/README.md

 [![image](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black) [![image](https://img.shields.io/badge/continous%20quality-deepsource-lightgrey)](https://deepsource.io/gh/camelot-dev/camelot/?ref=repository-badge)

-**Camelot** is a Python library that makes it easy for *anyone* to extract tables from PDF files!
+**Camelot** is a Python library that can help you extract tables from PDFs!

-**Note:** You can also check out [Excalibur](https://github.com/camelot-dev/excalibur), which is a web interface for Camelot!
+**Note:** You can also check out [Excalibur](https://github.com/camelot-dev/excalibur), the web interface to Camelot!

 ---

-**Here's how you can extract tables from PDF files.** Check out the PDF used in this example [here](https://github.com/camelot-dev/camelot/blob/master/docs/_static/pdf/foo.pdf).
+**Here's how you can extract tables from PDFs.** You can check out the PDF used in this example [here](https://github.com/camelot-dev/camelot/blob/master/docs/_static/pdf/foo.pdf).

 <pre>
 >>> import camelot